 The application of simplified approach does not require the Company to track changes in credit risk.
 Rather, it recognises impairment loss allowance based on lifetime ECLs at each reporting date, right from its initial recognition.

-ECL impairment loss allowance (or reversal) recognised during the year is recognised as income/ expense in the statement of profit and loss.
+ECL impairment loss allowance (or reversal) recognised during the year is recognized as income/ expense in the statement of profit and loss.
 The balance sheet presentation for various financial instruments is described below:

 a) Financial assets measured at amortised cost: ECL is presented as an allowance,